sanjPixelPioneer/Pricing_Simulator/README.md

 - Final price & profit calculations
 - Competitor tagging
 - Interactive dashboard with slicers and charts
+- Built with Pivot Tables and Pivot Charts (Bar, Pie, Column)
+- Filters and drill-down capabilities using Slicers: Season, Product, Demand Trend

 ## 🛠️ Tools Used